Code-Institute-Submissions/pokemon/README.md

 ## Features

 ### Existing Features
-- None
+- Eye Catching front page

 ### Features Left to Implement
-- Eye Catching front page
 - About page to explain what the site does
 - Charts page with:
 	- Sunburst chart to show/filter different pokemon types